Security Deposit Return Letter Template, Free Download 2026

 Get written estimates or actual invoices for each repair.
 Many states require actual receipts if work has been completed.

-List each deduction with its cost, calculate the total deductions, and determine the refund amount.
+Use the security deposit itemization template to list each deduction with its cost, calculate the total deductions, and determine the refund amount.
 Include all supporting documentation.

 Mail Within the State Deadline